solana-labs/solana/docs/src/learn/state-compression.md

 The `maxDepth` value will be one of the primary drivers of cost when creating a tree since you will pay this cost upfront at tree creation.
-The higher the max tree depth depth, the more data fingerprints (aka hashes) you can store, the higher the cost.
+The higher the max tree depth , the more data fingerprints (aka hashes) you can store, the higher the cost.

 ### Max buffer size